hungovercoders-blog/datagriff/docs/_posts/2023-08-23-pass-databricks-analyst/2023-08-23-pass-databricks-analyst.md

 ## Useful Links

 - [Databricks Academy](https://customer-academy.databricks.com/learn/signin) - Sign up to this learning resource which is absolutely free.
-I actually did the lakehouse fundamentals course first (about 2 hours with speed ramped up) and then do the data analyst learning plan.
-It says 7 hours but can do it in much less.
+I actually did the lakehouse fundamentals course first (about 2 hours with speed ramped up) and then do the **data analyst learning plan**.
+It says 7 hours but you can do it in much less.
 - [Kryterion Certification Login](https://www.webassessor.com/wa.do?page=login) - This is where you can book your exam.
 I booked this 90 minutes before deciding to do this particular exam as I was pretty confident immediately after doing the course above and what I had read about it.
 - [Udemy Practice Questions](https://www.udemy.com/course/databricks-certified-data-analyst-practice-test/).
 There is no practice exam for the databricks data analyst associate so I thought I would try this Udemy version.
 I'll be honest it gave me confidence but a lot of the questions I did not trust or were worded weirdly, so I think I could have done without and kept the ten quid.
 I believe the below and the databricks academy course should be enough to steer you through.